webdigi/AWS-VPN-Server-Setup/README.md

 - lono generate
 - you will now see that the file /src/output/Unified-Cloud-Formation.json is updated.
 - you can change the files config/lono.rb and the templates/* files to make necessary changes to the cloudformation template.
+NOTE: All you really need is the output file for [cloudformation](https://github.com/webdigi/AWS-VPN-Server-Setup/tree/master/src/output) which you can even hand code.
+Lono is just to help put the user_data and variables together easily.

 ## Further support & updates
 - We look forward to your feedback on how we can improve this system.